mishakrpv/kafka-proxy-producer/README.md

 - **UpstreamPathTemplate**: The URL path that the web server will listen to for incoming requests.
 You can use path parameters for dynamic routing like this `.../{name}/...`.
 - **UpstreamHttpMethod**: An array of allowed HTTP methods for this route (e.g., `["Post", "Put"]`).

-See [configuration documentation](./docs/configuration.md) for more details.
+See the [configuration documentation](./docs/configuration.md) for more details.

 ## Getting Started